come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 has been very involved in this topic,
 [auditing many crowdsale contracts](https://blog.zeppelin.solutions/tagged/audit), and supporting [OpenZeppelin](https://openzeppelin.org/), the most popular framework to build these crowdsales.
+What we found was a lot of contracts repeating the same basic concepts, with very similar code, and common vulnerabilities.

-Earlier this year, part of the team took the task to redesign our base `Crowdsale` contract in order to easily support a lot of new crowdsale flavors, and to make the experience of building and publishing your own crowdsale more clear and secure.
+Earlier this year, part of the team took the task to redesign our base `Crowdsale` contract in order to support a lot of new crowdsale flavors out of the box and to make the experience of building and publishing your own crowdsale more clear and secure.
+The idea is to make audits less necessary, with an architecture that is modular, that encourages reuse and that will be collectively reviewed.
 These new contracts were added to OpenZeppelin version `1.7.0`, and since the release they have been widely used by our community with great success.
 So, this is a good moment to show off :)

 Let's start with a dive into
 [the source code of the `Crowdsale` base contract](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol).